equinix-labs/terraform-equinix-metal-eks-anywhere/examples/lab/README.md

 A successful environment will result in a terraform output of `🎉 Cluster created!` for the environment.

+### Accessing the cluster

+Prerequisites:
+- SSH client installed

+When the event starts, participants should make sure they accepted the collaboration invitation emailed to them and then log into the Equinix Metal console <https://console.equinix.com>.

+They will find that they have access to the event Organization and their project.

+Within their project, they will find a server with a hostname prefixed `eksa-admin`.
+They should click on this server to find the IP address and `root` password.
+They must then login to this server using their local SSH tools. `ssh root@IP-OF-EKSA-ADMIN`.

+Once logged in, they will find additional guidance in the `/root/README.md` file.

 ## Failed Provisions

 Be sure to begin provisioning nodes in advance of your lab.
 Each project can take 30m or longer to setup.
 Complications may arise requiring a project to be recreated, which can greatly extend the time required.